erhant/crypto-notes/content/zklearning/4-snarks-via-ips.md

 # Recall: Trivial SNARK is not a SNARK

 What is the trivial way to prove that you know some $w$ such that $C(x, w) = 0$?
 Well, you could just send $w$ right?
-This has two problems, both against the “succinctness” of a SNARK:
+This has two problems, both against the "succinctness" of a SNARK:

 - $w$ could be large 🔴
 - computing $C(x, w)$ could take a lot of time 🔴